-The single rank THA has one THA (or HMC661) and produces an output that consists of two segments.
-In the track mode interval of the output waveform (positive differential clock voltage) the device behaves as a unity-gain amplifier, which replicates the input signal at the output stage, subject to the input bandwidth and the output amplifier bandwidth limitations.
+The single rank THA has one THA (such as HMC661) and produces an output that consists of two segments.
+In the track mode interval of the output waveform (positive differential clock voltage), the device behaves as a unity-gain amplifier that replicates the input signal at the output stage, subject to the input bandwidth and the output amplifier bandwidth limitations.
 At the positive to negative clock transition of the device, it samples the input signal with a very narrow sampling time aperture and holds the output relatively constant during the negative clock interval at a value that is representative of the signal at the instant of sampling.
-The single rank device (as opposed to its brother the dual rank THA or HMC1061) is often preferable for front-end sampling with ADCs, because most high speed ADCs already have a THA internally integrated—usually with much less bandwidth.
+The single rank device (as opposed to its brother, the dual rank THA HMC1061) is often preferable for front-end sampling with ADCs, because most high speed ADCs already have a THA internally integrated—usually with much less bandwidth.
 Hence, the addition of a THA in front of the ADC forms a composite, dual rank assembly (or triple rank if the dual rank HMC1061 is used) with the THA in front of the converter.
 For equal technologies and designs, a single rank device will usually have better linearity and noise than a dual rank device, since the single rank has fewer stages.
 Hence, the single rank device is often the optimum choice for front-end sampling with high speed ADCs.

 Delay Mapping the THA and ADC